-GeoJSON to Protobuf Mapping: A Production-Ready Workflow for Event-Driven Spatial Systems
+GeoJSON to Protobuf Mapping for Spatial Webhooks

-pip install fastapi uvicorn pydantic pyproj protobuf grpcio-tools
+pip install fastapi uvicorn "pydantic>=2.0" "pyproj>=3.5" shapely "protobuf>=4.21" grpcio-tools

 syntax = "proto3";